hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 ## security
 - SSL/TLS
  At prototype phase, i will not implement this.
-This may be security issue when use this system with network outside of localhost.
+This may be security issue when use this system with the network outside of localhost.